Canadian Warplanes 3: Hawker Hurricane

 RCAF Hurricane Squadrons in Canada's Home War Establishment during the Second World War

 Hurricane production in Canada accelerated rapidly after the initial production of Mk.
 Is.
-The introduction of the Packard-built Merlin 28 engine brought a designation change to Hurricane Mk.
-X, which was similar to the British-built Mk.
-IIB with eight machine guns.
+The Packard-built Merlin 28 engines were installed after August 1941.
 The Hurricane Mk.
-XI, which followed, was the first built specifically for RCAF requirements.
-The major production version, the Hurricane Mk.
 XII with the Packard-built Merlin 29 engine, had a 12-gun wing.
 However, later production Mk.
-XIIs were equipped with four cannons and a universal wing.
+XIIs were equipped with four cannon and a universal wing.
 The Mk.
 XIIA Hurricane was identical to the Mk.
 XII except for having an eight-gun wing.
+The universal wing had no provision for cannon, a number of the CCF Hurricanes arriving in the UK in 1943 were fitted with C wings before delivery to the RAF (Mk.
+IIB production in the UK had ceased in October 1942, Canada only built A and B wing versions).
+(Geoffrey Sinclair)

 In response to the German potential to conduct air attacks on Canada with long range Focke-Wulf Fw 200 Condors and aircraft launched from the aircraft carrier Graf Zepplin, the RCAF established an air defence network to protect Canada's eastern air approaches and Halifax's strategic harbour.
 The first British-built Hurricanes appeared at RCAF Station Dartmouth in November 1939 with the arrival of No. 1 Squadron.
 The Squadron was transferred to England in June 1940 where it was the only Canadian squadron to participate in the historic Battle of Britain.
 The squadron was subsequently re-numbered No. 401 Squadron and went on to become the RCAF's highest scoring squadron in the Second World War.